SirCabirus/Atommaster/README.md

 ![Atommaster Title](/img/AtommasterTitle.jpg)

-A javaScript implementation of the Black Box (ORDO) Game.
+## A javaScript implementation of the Black Box (ORDO) Game by Parker.

 A manual is available in the [doc](/doc) folder in [english](doc/AtommasterENG.pdf) and [german](doc/AtommasterDEU.pdf) language.